Fighting the System That Was Built to Say No

 The last step before you can go to court.
 You appeal to the BOP's Central Office in Washington, D.C.
 Once this is complete, you've done everything the law requires.

-Some families spend years on a case.
-Then one missed form throws it all out.
-The paperwork is just as important as what happened.
-We make sure it's done right.
+Some families spend years documenting a valid complaint.
+Then one missed deadline or one wrong form causes a judge to throw it out.
+The paperwork matters just as much as what happened.
+We make sure it's never the reason they lose.

 Dismissed

 An inmate filed a grievance about his prison conditions, but submitted it one day after the deadline.
 The BOP rejected it as late.
-He went ahead and filed a lawsuit anyway, arguing that he had at least tried to go through the process.
-The Supreme Court disagreed — trying isn't enough.
-Because the grievance was filed late, the entire lawsuit was thrown out permanently.
+He filed a lawsuit anyway, arguing that he had at least tried to go through the process.
+The Supreme Court disagreed: trying is not enough.
+The process must be completed properly.
+The case was dismissed — and because the BOP's deadline to file the grievance had already passed, there was no way to go back and fix it.

 One day late.
 A valid complaint.
-No day in court.
+The door closed permanently.

 We Take the Burden Off Your Shoulders